 The appointments of Mr. Blask and Mr. Kositsky are critical to the advancement of the Company’s strategic initiatives related to IoT security, Data sciences and Artificial Intelligence.
 Both appointments are effective immediately.

-“On behalf of the Company I’d like to welcome Chris and Vadim to their respective positions of VP Strategy and VP AI and Data Science,” said Yoav Raiter, CEO, Relay Medical Corp.
-“Originally joining as a Strategic Advisor to the Company, we are pleased to invite Chris to this key executive position.
+“On behalf of the Company I’d like to welcome Chris and Vadim to their respective positions of VP Strategy and VP AI and Data Science,” said Yoav Raiter, CEO, Scryb Inc. “Originally joining as a Strategic Advisor to the Company, we are pleased to invite Chris to this key executive position.
 He will be an invaluable resource as we expand the market reach of our Cybeats integrated cybersecurity platform, as well as other Company business and technical initiatives.
 Vadim will lead the strategic implementation of AI, machine learning and data sciences which is a critical focus for our Company.
 Enlisting this executive strength is an exciting milestone and adds momentum to our current phase of growth.”

 Chris Blask, VP Strategy